davizinho5/laser3d/README.md

 ROS Indigo version tested under Ubuntu 14.04 LTS

-This software is compound by two ros packages
-- laser_msgs: contains the necessaty messages to communicate the information.
-- motorised_hokuyo: contains ros nodes to use the system.

-The software has the following dependencies:
+This software assembles laser scans or point clouds from a laser that is turned by a dynamixel motor and merges them into a bigger point cloud.
+It has the following dependencies:
 - [Point cloud library](http://pointclouds.org/)
 - [Simple DirectMedia Layer](http://www.libsdl.org/)
 - [BOOST](http://www.boost.org/)
 - [URG](http://www.hokuyo-aut.jp/)
-- urg-c ROS node:
+- Several ROS nodes, check package.xml.
-- DXL library, included in the 3rd party sofware folder in case you need to recompile it.
-Just use the Makefile provided anc copy the headers and library files into dynamixel folder.

 ## USAGE

-Install the depedencies and copy this the software into your catkin workspace and compile it.
+Install the depedencies, copy this the software into your catkin workspace and compile it.

 Connect the motor and the laser to the computer.
 In the case of a Hokuyo laser, it usually opens in ttyACM0 port.
 The Dynamixel motor normally uses ttyUSB0.
 In both cases, R/W permissions are needed.
 Use: